zCatalyst/browser_pip/README.md

 ## How to Use

-1. **Navigate to TradingView** in any browser tab
+1. **Navigate to any webpage** in any browser tab
 2. **Click the extension icon** in your toolbar
-3. **Select Chart Area**: Click "Select Chart Area" and drag to select the region you want to monitor
+3. **Select Content Area**: Click "Select Content Area" and drag to select the region you want to monitor
+4. **Open Settings**: Click "Settings & Preview" to open the settings page
-4. **Start Capture**: Click "Start Picture-in-Picture" to begin capturing
+5. **Start Preview**: Click "Start Preview" and select the tab to capture
-5. **Enjoy**: The floating window will show your selected chart area in real-time
+6. **Use PiP**: Click "📺 PiP" to open browser's native Picture-in-Picture window

 ## Settings & Configuration